DOCUMENT TSC-2026/B23 · BLOG POST 23 · ECOSYSTEM STRATEGY · REV. 02

 The single most consequential structural change in this period: the revenue share threshold shifted from an annual reset to a lifetime cap.
 Before January 2025, app developers got 0% revenue share on the first $1M in app revenue per year.
 Every calendar year, the clock reset.
 A developer doing $3M ARR paid 0% on the first million and whatever the blended rate was above that, and then got the threshold back every January.

 That model is gone.
 The $1M threshold is now a one-time lifetime cap.
 Once you've crossed it, you pay 15% (down from the old 20%) on everything above it, forever.
-Revenue earned before January 1, 2025 doesn't count toward the threshold — so developers who were established before that date effectively got a clean start on the new model.
+Revenue earned before January 1, 2025 doesn't count toward the threshold, so developers who were established before that date effectively got a clean start on the new model.
 New developers entering the market after 2025 will hit the threshold once and stay above it permanently once their total earnings clear $1M.
+I built a free revenue-share calculator that models your crossover and shows your take-home under the new structure.

 15%